 Your ophthalmologist will put drops in your eye to dilate (widen) your pupil.
-This allows him or her to look through a special lens at the inside of your eye.
+This allows them to look through a special lens at the inside of your eye.

-Then he or she will take pictures of your eye using optical coherence tomography (OCT).
+Then they will take pictures of your eye using optical coherence tomography (OCT).
 With OCT, a machine scans the back of your eye.
 This provides very detailed pictures of the retina and macula.
 Your ophthalmologist studies these pictures to check for problems.

 How you are treated depends on your symptoms.